SLDI Field Trips

 - Referral from other children centers’/home after discovering that they are HIV+

-- From their own homes by the parents, relatives or through social workers
+- From their own homes by parents, relatives or social workers

-- Stigma from the society since HIV+ people are usually not appreciated in the social settings
+- Stigma from the society since HIV+ people are usually not appreciated in social settings

 - High cost of acquiring drugs